 Chapter One: Rules

-The burnt-orange sky stood over the dull and grey city, houses built tightly together and cracked roads run through the city like veins of the human body providing transport to people who need to go somewhere and make sure the city functions.
-This may seem normal to anyone broadly look until you start to focus on the small details, black-uniformed military soldiers stand guard at certain points gatekeeping sections, massive walls cut off the city from anything else.
+The burnt-orange sky stood over the dull and grey city, houses built tightly together and cracked roads run through the city like veins of a human providing transport to people who need to go somewhere and make sure the city functions.
+This may seem normal to anyone looking broadly at it, until you start to focus on the small details, black-uniformed military officers stand guard at distanced intervals gatekeeping sections, massive walls cut off the city from anything else.
 This might not be normal for you but for them.
 It is.

-As the sun rises providing beautiful rays of the sun rains down on the ugly grey houses, one young boy rolls in his light blue bed before the sharp ringing of the alarm slices through his sleep and forces his eyes to begrudgingly open to stare at the alarm on his phone telling him the time, seven A.M. his hand slips out from the warm bad cover and into the freezing air where he swipes it to shut up, he closes his eyes wishing to return to his blissful sleep to no avail.
-With a few grunts, he moves out the bed and to the closet where he throws his clothes onto his bed, blue hoodie, dark jeans and a white top before throwing his pyjamas in a pile somewhere before getting changed and moving to the hallway where his mother coos from the kitchen; "Oh Seb~ breakfast is ready if you hurry you'll be able to see your dad before he leaves."
+As the sun rises providing beautiful rays of the sunlight down on the foul houses, one young boy rolls in his light blue bed before the sharp ringing of the alarm slices through his sleep and forces his eyes to open to stare at the alarm on his phone telling him the time, seven A.M. his hand slips out from the warm bad cover and into the freezing air where he swipes it to shut up, he closes his eyes wishing to return to his blissful sleep to no avail.
+With a few grunts, he moves out the bed and to the closet where he throws his clothes onto his bed, blue hoodie, dark jeans and a white top after throwing his pyjamas onto his floor he quickly changes into his daily clothes and heads outside his bedroom door moving to the hallway where his mother coos from the kitchen; "Oh Seb~ breakfast is ready if you hurry you'll be able to see your dad before he leaves."

 Quickly, Sebastian slough like pace disappeared when he pounces downstairs and runs into the kitchen, finding his father with his brown hair slicked back and in his grey suit, suitcase in hand and newspaper under his arm the title reading as; 'Negotiations are under-' before being cut off by his father's arm; "Slow down kiddo, the worlds not on fire."